yawaramin/scala-modules/README.md

 /*   end;                         */
 ```

-Can you tell the crucial difference between the original SML and the
-Scala translation?
-Hint: it's right at the first word of the first line
-of each definition.

-We express the SML module directly as a concrete structure, while we
+As I mentioned, we express the SML module directly as a concrete
-express the Scala module as an abstract trait that takes a type
+structure, while we express the Scala module as an abstract trait that
-parameter.
-Remember how we mentioned earlier that in the Scala version
-we needed to pass in a type parameter?
-I mentioned some basic reasons
+takes a type parameter.
+We decided in the signature to pass in a type
-earlier, but there are better reasons that that we'll explore later.
-For
-now, I'll mention that we want Scala modules to be as flexible as
-possible, and that leads to design decisions that inevitably lead us to
-passing in type parameters.
+parameter for a few different reasons, which we'll elaborate on later.

 Well, as a consequence of these decisions, we also aren't able to
 directly create a module (i.e., a Scala object) that can work on any